-Accomplished: The learner consistently demonstrates excellent levels of mastery of the relevant curricular knowledge, concepts, and competencies or exceeds its expectations.
+Mastered: The learner consistently demonstrates excellent levels of mastery of the relevant curricular knowledge, concepts, and competencies or exceeds its expectations.
 He/she can apply his/her understanding in a wide range of familiar and completely unfamiliar situations independently.

-Highly Competent: The learner demonstrates very good levels of mastery of the relevant curricular knowledge, concepts and/or competencies.
+Competent: The learner demonstrates very good levels of mastery of the relevant curricular knowledge, concepts and/or competencies.
 The learner can apply his/her understanding in a wide range of familiar situations independently.

-Competent: The learner demonstrates good levels of mastery of the relevant curricular knowledge, concepts and/or competencies.
+Progressed: The learner demonstrates good levels of mastery of the relevant curricular knowledge, concepts and/or competencies.
 The learner can apply his/her understanding in a range of familiar situations independently.

-Highly Developed: The learner demonstrates sufficient levels of mastery of the relevant curricular knowledge, concepts and/or competencies.
+Adequate: The learner demonstrates sufficient levels of mastery of the relevant curricular knowledge, concepts and/or competencies.
 The learner can apply his/her understanding in familiar situations independently.

-Developed: The learner demonstrates adequate levels of mastery of the relevant curricular knowledge, concepts and/or competencies.
+Developing The learner is in progress in developing levels of mastery of the relevant curricular knowledge, concepts and/or competencies.
 The learner can sometimes apply his/her understanding in controlled situations independently.